jones58/LondonBrutalistMap/README.md

 ## To do:

-- mansfield road and no 1 croydon new images
+- mansfield road new image
 - different image size on mobile

 -style about page